Jonathan2251/lbd/source/funccall.rst

 	  .size	_Z13test_tailcalli, ($tmp1)-_Z13test_tailcalli

-According above llvm IR, ``clang -O3`` option remove recursion to loop by inline the callee recursion function.
-This is a front end optimization through cross over function analysis.
+According above llvm IR, ``clang -O3`` option replace recursion with loop by inline the callee recursion function.
+This is a frontend optimization through cross over function analysis.

 Cpu0 doesn't support fastcc [#callconv]_ but it can pass the fastcc keyword of